ucsb-cs148-f21/project-t07-musictaste/team/contributions/CONTRIBS.md

 - Handled much of the data retrieval functions in the backend for each of our features.

 ## Brandon Son
+- Worked on implementing app features
+- Handled permissions for much of the site
+- Handled making the user profile page
+- Helped push data from the user to database
+- Implemented unit test for picture uplaoding feature
+- Helped scaling and implementing many of the modules throughout the site

 ## Laszlo
 - led and scribed scrum meetings (except retros which we alternated)